Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 • (i, j, …): comparison of treatment arms ‘i, j, …’ vs. control arm

-Visualization of the analyses can be done graphically by illustrating the repeated confidence intervals, while one can see how the intervals keep narrowing along the stages because of increasing cumulative sample sizes and consistent trend observed across stages:
+The results can be visualized by plotting the repeated confidence intervals, which become narrower with each stage due to the increasing cumulative sample sizes and consistent effect trend observed across stages:

 results_3 |> plot(type = 2)